Niʻihau incident: Nishikaichi crash-lands

-Having been briefed on the situation beforehand and approaching the task with evident distaste, Shintani exchanged just a few words with the pilot and departed without explanation.
-The puzzled Hawaiians then sent for Yoshio Harada, who was born in Hawaiʻi of Japanese ancestry, and his wife Irene (an issei), who constituted the remainder of the Niʻihau population of Japanese ancestry.
+Having been briefed on the situation beforehand and approaching the task with distaste, Shintani exchanged just a few words with Nishikaichi and departed without explanation.
+The puzzled Hawaiians then sent for Yoshio Harada, who was born in Hawaii of Japanese ancestry, and his wife Irene (born Umeno Tanaka on Kauai), who constituted the remainder of the Niʻihau population of Japanese ancestry.
 Nishikaichi informed Harada of the attack on Pearl Harbor, and Harada chose not to share the information with the non-Japanese natives.
 Nishikaichi desperately wanted his papers returned, as he had been instructed not to let them fall into American hands, but Kaleohano refused to return them.
 The Haradas decided to help Nishikaichi retrieve his papers and escape.

 News of the Pearl Harbor attack

 Niʻihau had neither electricity nor telephones, but later that night, the Hawaiians heard a radio report about the Pearl Harbor attack on a battery-operated radio.
-They confronted the pilot, and this time Harada translated what was said about the attack.
+They confronted Nishikaichi, and this time Harada translated what was said about the attack.
 The owner of the island, Aylmer Robinson, was scheduled to arrive on his regular weekly trip from Kauaʻi, a much larger island just 17 mi away, the next morning.
-It was decided that the pilot would return to Kauaʻi with Robinson.
+It was decided that Nishikaichi would return to Kauaʻi with Robinson.

-However, Robinson could not reach Niʻihau because the American military had instituted a ban on boat traffic within the islands soon after the attack, and the Niʻihauans did not know of the ban.
+However, Robinson could not reach Niʻihau because the American military had instituted a ban on boat traffic within the islands soon after the attack.
+The Niʻihauans did not know of the ban.
 Nishikaichi was permitted to stay with the Haradas, but with a contingent of five guards.
 There was now ample opportunity for the Haradas to converse with Nishikaichi.

 On December 12, Shintani approached Kaleohano privately on behalf of Harada and Nishikaichi.
-He offered their bribe of ¥200 for the pilot's papers, but Kaleohano again refused.
+He offered him a bribe of ¥200 for Nishikaichi's papers, but Kaleohano again refused.
 Shintani fled into the woods to avoid reporting his failure.
 Yoshio Harada and Nishikaichi, not waiting for Shintani's return, attacked the lone guard who had been posted outside the Harada residence, while Irene Harada played music on a phonograph to disguise the sounds of the struggle.
 Three other guards were stationed to watch the Harada residence but were not present at the time of the attack.
 Harada and Nishikaichi locked the guard in a warehouse, where Harada acquired a shotgun and Nishikaichi's pistol that had been stored there.
 They proceeded to Kaleohano's house.

 Having left Shintani just minutes before, Kaleohano was in his outhouse when he saw Harada and Nishikaichi approaching with the 16-year-old guard whom they were prodding with a gun.
 With Kaleohano hiding in the outhouse, Harada and Nishikaichi turned their attention to the nearby plane.
 Kaleohano ran from the outhouse as Harada and Nishikaichi fired at him, and he alerted the residents of the nearby village, warning them to evacuate, but they were skeptical regarding Kaleohano's news.
 However, when the captive guard escaped and reached the village, the residents fled to caves, thickets and distant beaches.